 Frequently Asked Questions

-- It is a simple, non-surgical injection — no operation or surgical recovery — that may add a protective, cushioning layer over worn joint surfaces.
-It is not a cure.
+- It is a simple, non-surgical outpatient injection — no operation, no theatre and no surgical recovery — that may add a protective, cushioning collagen layer over worn joint surfaces.
+The ChondroFiller scaffold is CE-marked as a Class III medical device, and its clinical evidence supports meaningful improvements in function and pain for suitable patients.
+It is not a cure, and benefits vary.

 Where to go from here